snarkhunter/oofcanvas/manual.md

    prerequisites.
 These are the ones that we've been able to use and test.
 It's quite possible that earlier versions will work as well.

+   It's generally easiest to use a package manager to install the prerequisites.
+The following instructions worked on Mac and Ubuntu Linux.
+If you install OOFCanvas on other systems, please tell us which packages you installed and we'll list them here.

    * Macintosh:

        On a Mac using MacPorts, it's sufficient to install the